turner-aptible/docker-postgresql/README.md

 # ![](https://gravatar.com/avatar/11d3bc4c3163e3d238d558d5c9d98efe?s=64) aptible/postgresql
 [![Docker Repository on Quay.io](https://quay.io/repository/aptible/postgresql/status "Docker Repository on Quay.io")](https://quay.io/repository/aptible/postgresql)

-PostgreSQL, on top of Ubuntu 14.04.
+PostgreSQL, on top of Debian Wheezy.

 ## Installation and Usage

     docker pull quay.io/aptible/postgresql

+This is an image conforming to the [Aptible database specification](https://support.aptible.com/topics/paas/deploy-custom-database/).
+To run a server for development purposes, execute

+    docker create --name data quay.io/aptible/postgresql
+    docker run --volumes-from data -e USERNAME=aptible -e PASSPHRASE=pass -e DB=db quay.io/aptible/postgresql --initialize
-    docker run quay.io/aptible/postgresql
+    docker run --volumes-from data -P quay.io/aptible/postgresql

+The first command sets up a data container named `data` which will hold the configuration and data for the database.
+The second command creates a PostgreSQL instance with a username, passphrase and database name of your choice.
+The third command starts the database server.

+### SSL

-This will launch a PostgreSQL server that enforces SSL for any TCP connection. **Important note:** Because the key and certificate used for SSL negotiation are included in the Docker image, and shared by all Docker clients running the same version of the image, a PostgreSQL server launched with just `docker run` is **NOT** suitable for production.
+The PostgreSQL server is configured to enforce SSL for any TCP connection. **Important note:** Because the key and certificate used for SSL negotiation are included in the Docker image, and shared by all Docker clients running the same version of the image, a PostgreSQL server launched with just `docker run` is **NOT** suitable for production.

 To generate a unique key/certificate pair, you have two options: